Amulya78364/Markdown-to-GoogleDocs/README.md

 - Click on **File > Upload Notebook.**
 - Upload the **convert_markdown_to_docs.ipynb** file from the repository.
 3. **Install Dependencies:** Run the following command in the first code cell to install the required libraries:
-!pip install google-auth google-auth-oauthlib google-auth-httplib2 google-api-python-client
+- !pip install google-auth google-auth-oauthlib google-auth-httplib2 google-api-python-client
 4. **Authenticate with Google Docs API:**
 -The script includes a step to authenticate with your Google account.
 -Once you run the script, a link will be generated for authentication.
 Click the link, sign in to your Google account, and paste the authorization code back into the Colab notebook.
 5. **Run the Script:**
 -The script will automatically:
-    Parse the provided Markdown notes.
+--Parse the provided Markdown notes.
-    Create a new Google Doc.
+--Create a new Google Doc.
-    Format the document with the specified styles.
+--Format the document with the specified styles.